chjahnert/exbp.dipren.data.sqlserver/readme.md

-### Microsoft SQL Srverver Engine Data Store for Dipren
+### Microsoft SQL Server Engine Data Store for Dipren

 This package contains a Microsoft SQL Server Engine Data Store for **DIPREN**.
 This implementation is suitable for processing clusters with hundreds or thousands of processing nodes.